zachcp/chemdoodle/README.md

 ```[R]
 #experimetal/new features

-# gets a molecuel from the chemdoodle sketcher
+# gets a molecule from the chemdoodle sketcher
 moljson <- drawMolecule()

 # processed the Molecule JSON to a CDK AtomContainer - this can be saved,